geigi/cozy/README.md

 **Currently discontinued**

 There is an older beta of Cozy 0.6.7 which is tested on macOS 10.14.
 It might not work with newer versions of macOS.
 Because the build process is rather complicated and not easy to automate I've currently discontinued building for macOS.
-I'll post some information about how I build the macOS beta here soon.
+If you're interested in the build process: have a look at my [writeup](https://gist.github.com/geigi/a3b6d661daeb7b181d3bdd3cab517092).

 Some information about the old beta:

 - no integration in notification center or any other desktop integration really